Services

 A Dietitian can:

-• Increase your awareness of foods that the body need for good health for adults, elderly, pregnant women, and children.
+• Help increase your awareness of foods that the body need for good health for adults, elderly, pregnant women, and children.

 • Assess individual nutrition needs and develop personalised eating plans that consider medical conditions and personal circumstances.